jounaidr/keccak-java-speedtest/README.md

 |Last commit (as of 14/10/2020)<br>was at: Jun 10, 2017|Last commit (as of 14/10/2020)<br>was at: Jan 12, 2020|
 | |Single class solution<br>will be much easier to<br>implement and optimise|

-For the algorithm **[JAVA-CRYPTONIGHT-REPO-TO-DO!!!]** I wish to implement, I believe jrmelsha's solution to be the best solution for the reasons stated above.
+For the [algorithm](https://github.com/jounaidr/JCryptoNight) I wish to implement, I believe jrmelsha's solution to be the best solution for the reasons stated above.

 ---